Long Island Music and Entertainment Hall of Fame Announces Four New Board Members

-The Long Island Music Hall of Fame (LIMHoF) has announced the election of four new members to its Board of Directors.
+The Long Island Music and Entertainment Hall of Fame (LIMHoF) has announced the election of four new members to its Board of Directors.
 The Hall has elected Ron Alexenburg, Larry Dunn, John Shea and Dave Widmer.

 Ron Alexenburg comes to the LIMHoF with over 50 years’ experience in the music industry and currently serves as President and CEO of Alexenburg Entertainment Group.
 In 1965, Alexenburg joined CBS Records.
 He soon moved onto Columbia Records where he became the youngest head of promotion in the company’s history, working with the label’s top talent.
 He would rise through Columbia Record and eventually be promoted to be the Senior Vice President and General Manager of Epic Records, a division of CBS Records Group.
 Among the artists that Alexenburg worked directly with were Boston, Meat Loaf, Charlie Daniels and Michael Jackson.
 Under his helm, Michael Jackson’s Thriller became and still is the best-selling album of all time.